davidosomething/dotfiles/mac/README.md

 User data on encrypted volumes other than the boot volume will not mount until login.
 To remedy this, see [Unlock] (forked to my GitHub for archival).

+### Disable some keyboard shortcuts

+Remove these using System Preferences:

+- `Mission Control` owns Control-left and Control-right
+- `Spotlight` owns Command-space

 ### Install headers

 Mojave no longer installs SDK headers for building certain things.
 It is